Nutrition-Mental Health Survey 2026

 Related Studies

-The low glutamate diet significantly improves pain and other symptoms in veterans with Gulf War Illness
+The effect of the low glutamate diet on the reduction of psychiatric symptoms in veterans with Gulf War Illness: A pilot randomized-controlled trial

 • Karim Maghraby, M.B.B.Ch, M.Sc, Director